 The main risks arising from our financial assets and liabilities are foreign exchange, interest rate, market, liquidity, access to financing sources and increased credit risks.
-Financial markets continue to be volatile and this may heighten execution risk for funding activities and credit risk premiums for market participants.
+Financial markets continue to be volatile and this may heighten execution risk for funding activities and increase credit risk premiums for market participants.

 We are exposed to foreign exchange fluctuations from our operations and through subsidiaries as well as associates and joint ventures operating in foreign countries.
-These relate to the translation of the foreign currency earnings and carrying values of our overseas operations.
-Additionally, a significant portion of associates and joint ventures purchases and liabilities are denominated in foreign currencies, versus the local currency of the respective operations.
+These relate to our dividend receipts and the translation of the foreign currency earnings and carrying values of our overseas operations.
+Additionally, a significant portion of associates and joint venture purchases and liabilities are denominated in foreign currencies, versus the local currency of the respective operations.
 This gives rise to changes in cost structures and fair value gains or losses when marked to market.

 We have established policies, guidelines and control procedures to manage and report exposure to such risks.
-Our financial risk management is discussed further on page 227 in Note 34 to the Financial Statements.
+Our financial risk management is discussed further on page 224 in Note 36 to the Financial Statements.